magnet-tn/dwa15-fall2016-notes/03_Laravel/09_Routes.md

 | PUT | /books/{book}  | update  | books.update  |
 | DELETE | /books/{book}   | destroy   | books.destroy  |

+Some notes about the conventions/patterns we see in this table:

++ The resource name (`books`) is plural
++ Some of the URIs are the same, but the Methods are distinct so there won't be a conflict
++ Each name is prefixed with the name of the resource, e.g. `books.create`, `books.store`
-(You can ignore the Action column for now; we'll come back to that when we discuss Controllers)
++ You can ignore the Action column for now; we'll come back to that when we discuss Controllers

-These conventions are modeled after the patterns seen with [RESTful design](https://en.wikipedia.org/wiki/Representational_state_transfer), and [Laravel Resource Controllers](https://laravel.com/docs/5.3/controllers#resource-controllers).
-We won't be using these two approaches in this course&mdash; we're just borrowing their URL conventions.
+These conventions are taken from the patterns seen with [RESTful design](https://en.wikipedia.org/wiki/Representational_state_transfer), and [Laravel Resource Controllers](https://laravel.com/docs/5.3/controllers#resource-controllers).
+(More on this in the next note set on Controllers)

-Of course, there will be routes in our application not based upon specific elements.
+Of course, there will be routes in our application not based upon specific resources.
 For example, you might have a *Contact Us* page, or a *Help & Support* page.
 For cases like these, you can come up with your own, user-friendly URIs, for example `/contact` and `/help`.